babel/babel/README.md

   whitelist: [],

   // If truthy, adds a `map` property to returned output.
-  // If set to "inline", a comment with a sourceMappingURL directive is added to the bottom of the returned code
+  // If set to "inline", a comment with a sourceMappingURL directive is added to
+  // the bottom of the returned code.
   sourceMap: false,

   // Filename for use in errors etc.